Beliavsky/Fortran-Tools/README.md

 from sourceryinstitute

 ### Preprocessors
+[f90 do nest](https://github.com/hattom/f90_do_nest): Python script to generated deeply nested do loops in Fortran, by Thomas Hayward-Schneider.
+It will generate "classical" nested do/enddo in f90code.F90 and also a do concurrent version in f90code_conc.F90.

 [fortiel](https://github.com/Jhuighuy/fortiel): Fortran preprocessor and metaprogramming engine, by Jhuighuy

 [fypp](https://github.com/aradi/fypp): Python-powered preprocessor, by aradi.
 It can be used for any programming languages but its primary aim is to offer a Fortran preprocessor, which helps to extend Fortran with condititional compiling and template metaprogramming capabilities